grafana/alloy/docs/developer/writing-component-documentation.md

 ### Examples

-The Examples section provides copy-and-paste Alloy pipelines which use the Flow component.
+The Examples section provides copy-and-paste Alloy pipelines which use the component.
 The section starts with an `h2` header called Examples.
 If there is only one example, call the section Example instead.

 If there is more than one example, each example should have an `h3` header containing a descriptive name.
 For example: